 - Use comparisons or metaphors to help explain unfamiliar concepts and quantities.
 Examples include “Eat 4 ounces of chicken, about the size of a cell phone” or “Lift up to 5 pounds, about the same weight as a small bag of flour.”

 - Illustrate concepts, such as a picture of a thermometer showing the difference between how it looks with a normal temperature versus high fever.
-A related example is the website Sugar Stacks that illustrates the number of sugar cubes in popular foods, snacks, and drinks.

 - Schedule medication around a person’s daily habits, such as “Take 1 pill after brushing your teeth in the morning and 1 pill after brushing your teeth at night.”
 Learn more by listening to my podcast interview with Dr. Andrea Apter, “Health Numeracy, Helping Patients Understand Numeric Concepts.”